 Full disclosure, we STILL sometimes put them away through the shape sorter.
 So there.

 Ah, Webkinz.
-Sarah has something like 40 of these combination stuffed-animal-meets-online-game friends.
+Ashar has something like 40 of these combination stuffed-animal-meets-online-game friends.

 She knows all of their names, plays with them, sorts them (this bin is all dogs, cats and “regular” house pets; another is zoo animals; another is mythical creatures…) and generally has a great time with them in real life, but she also plays with them online, giving them fancy bedrooms and clothes thanks to the codes that come included with each stuffed animal.

-I have to admit, I didn’t think these would be such a lingering interest, but Sarah was just scoping out a new addition in the grocery store last week!
+I have to admit, I didn’t think these would be such a lingering interest, but Ashar was just scoping out a new addition in the grocery store last week!

 5. Matchbox and Hot Wheels cars